jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Sweet bread/Panettone/Panettone (fruit version).md

 **Mistakes and advices:**
 >1.
 Strictly adhere to all temperatures and timings in the beginning.
 If it says water 31C, 4h wait at 26C, do so.
 Do not try to extend the period if possible.
 We don't need to much yeast.
 The dough must rise gradually, not for 8 hours and it's done.
 >2.
 Take a bigger container for the first dough.
 >3.
+Do not feed the starter with fruit water during the refreshments.
+We don't need the additional acidity and yeast there.
+>4.
 Take care of the inverted syrup/honey being liquid in advance.
 You don't want to mix the tiny specs by hand.
->4.
+>5.
 Do not wait to long during the final proof.
 The dough must be 3-3.5 cm under the rim.
 I would start preheating the oven, when they are at exactly 3.5 cm.
->5.
+>6.
 Do not bake at too high a temperature.
 No fan, 160 C, 40-45 minutes.
->6.
+>7.
 Do not open the oven door in the first 40 minutes.
->7.
+>8.
 Take care of the cooling-upside-down set-up in advance in the same house.
 You don't want to expose them to cold after the oven.
->8.
+>9.
 It makes 6 panettones.
 1 oven batch can only take 4.
 I suggest doing an experiment proofing the two in different conditions to compare more and less proofed ones.
 Like in the oven and in the fermentation bag.

 | Refreshments                                                                                                                                                                                                                         | First dough                                                                                                                                                                                                                          | Second dough                                                                                                                                                                                                                         | Proofing and baking                                                                                                                                                                                                                  | Appearance                                                                                                                                                                                                                          | Crumb                                                                                                                                                                                                                               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |